123456789qwerty0/dickbin/README.md

 * vesteria

 ## to-do
+- [ ] host a wrapper for the fucking pastebin api
 - [ ] make support to whitespace/specials characters
 - [ ] open the scripts in a editor instead of alr executing it
 - [x] run in mult threads